 For dessert we ordered a flourless chocolate cake with a truffle-like center and creme anglaise for the sauce.
 As you can see, the presentation of these dishes was simple, rustic, and simply gorgeous!
 This was our last night/dinner in Paris and the perfect way to finish our trip!

-While I had intended for my Paris travel diary to be all in one part, there’s so much to share that I’m thinking it will be better if it’s divided in two parts.
+While I had intended for my Paris travel diary to be all in one part, there’s so much to share that I’m thinking it will be better if it’s divided into two parts.
 So come back tomorrow for part 2!

 Have you ever been to Paris?
 I’d love to hear one of your favorite memories about it in the comments section below!
+Feel free to share a picture on Instagram or Twitter (you may have it showcased in my weekly newsletter).
+I can be found on YouTube as well.
+Happy Travels!